AdamFehse/map-app/README.md

   - Start backend server with `dotnet run` in the API project directory.
   - Run frontend with `npm run dev`.
 - For production deployment:
-  - Frontend can be built and deployed on GitHub Pages or any static host.
+  - Frontend can be built and deployed on GitHub Pages or some static host.
-  - Backend API must be hosted separately (e.g., Azure, Render, or local server) to serve dynamic project data.
+  - Backend API must be hosted separately to serve dynamic project data.
   - Frontend fetch URL should point to the hosted backend API.

 ---

 ## Notes

-- Backend API enforces camelCase JSON serialization to match frontend expectations.
 - SQLite or other databases can be added for scalable backend data storage if needed.
 - API and frontend are loosely coupled; frontend can switch data sources by updating the fetch URL.